umd-lhcb/lhcb-ntuples-gen/docs/index.md

-Welcome to the wiki for `lhcb-ntuples-gen`, the repository that generates the ntuples for the $R(D^{(*)})$ UMD analysis.
+Welcome to the wiki for `lhcb-ntuples-gen`, the repository that generates the ntuples for some LHCb analyses at UMD, currently just run 2 $R(D^{(*)})$ analysis.
 In this section, you'll find useful information for installing the required dependencies for this project, as well as the usage of some tools, such as `git-annex`, that will be used in this project.

 ## Ntuple generation